 NYCEWheels Was Taken Over By New Ownership

-After the death of Bert, who was an early adopter for the e-bike industry with immense knowledge, his two sons Adolf and Philipp Cebular took over.
+After the death of Bert, who was an early adopter for the e-bike industry with immense knowledge, his two brothers Adolf and Philipp Cebular took over.

 Peter Yuskauskas, who was the marketing manager since 2010, became the CEO.

-In 2015 Peter left NYCEWheels and now works at Brompton Junction NYC.
+In 2015 Peter left NYCEWheels and now works at Brompton Junction NY.

 At the time of closing, Connor Sargeant was the general manager.
 When I tried to contact him on Facebook, I saw that he unfriended me and didn’t respond to any of my messages inquiring about what happened.